corrode/corrode.github.io/content/blog/paradigms/index.md

   computation in the future with [`rayon`](https://github.com/rayon-rs/rayon).

 The result is clean, readable, and efficient code, which is why you'll see this pattern a lot.

 I always liked John Carmack's open-minded take on this:

 > No matter what language you work in, programming in a functional style provides
 > benefits.
 You should do it whenever it is convenient, and you should think hard
-> about the decision when it isn't convenient. &mdash; [John Carmack](https://www.gamasutra.com/view/news/169296/Indepth_Functional_programming_in_C.php)
+> about the decision when it isn't convenient. &mdash; [John Carmack](https://web.archive.org/web/20120427212006/www.altdevblogaday.com/2012/04/26/functional-programming-in-c/)

 Carmack talks about *convenience* here.
 What is the tipping point where functional programming becomes inconvenient?
-Let's explore that with a few more examples.
+Let's explore that with a more realistic example.

 ## Real-World Example: Filtering a List of Files

-Here is a little exercise: find all XML files in a directory and return their names.
+Here is a little Rust exercise: how would you list all XML files in a directory?
 Before you continue, feel free to try this yourself.
 See which style you would naturally lean towards.
-Why not try different approaches and see which one you like best?
+Why not try different approaches and see which one you prefer?

 ### Imperative Style

-Here is a simple imperative solution:
+Here is my imperative solution:

 ```rust
 fn xml_files(p: &Path) -> Result<Vec<PathBuf>> {